Xylophone and Marimba Building E-Books from Jim McCarthy

 The fact is that it makes very little difference!

-Think about it......The resonators job is to amplify the sound – and it does this by containing a column of air which is the correct size to resonate when sound waves from the bar enters it.
+and think about it......The resonator's job is to amplify the sound – and it does this by containing a column of air which is the correct size to resonate when sound waves from the bar enter it.

-The plans included for this marimba use PVC pipe for the resonators because:
+The plans included for this instrument use PVC pipe for the resonators because:

 • They are lightweight